o-yuksel/o-yuksel.github.io/_projects/6_project.md

 ### Discussion

 This comparative simulation provides a powerful, visual demonstration of how the rate of environmental change dictates a population's adaptive strategy (**Uller et al., 2024**).
 Under slow, predictable change, the population relies on **genetic assimilation**, where its underlying genetics gradually evolve to match the environment.
 Under rapid change, however, this process is too slow.
-Survival depends on leveraging existing **phenotypic plasticity** as a short-term solution to keep pace (**West-Eberhard, 2003**).
+Survival depends on leveraging existing **phenotypic plasticity** as a short-term solution to keep pace.

 This visually reinforces the concept that plasticity can "take the lead" in adaptive evolution, serving as a crucial first step that allows a population to persist in a new environment while slower genetic changes follow.